coconut-salad/flutter-app-template/README.md

 # Flutter App Template

-A modern Flutter application template implementing core features and best practices.
+A modern Flutter application template implementing core features and best practices for a mobile app.

 ## Features